Courses Eligible for Transfer

 Berklee has Credit Transfer Agreements with schools from around the world.
 These courses are not considered "transfer courses" but are part of a separate transfer agreement.
 For more information please refer to International Programs at berklee.edu/international.

-Berklee has agreements with a network of schools around Boston.
-These courses are not considered "transfer courses," but are registered and charged as courses taken at Berklee.
+Berklee has an agreement with the Professional Arts Consortium (ProArts), an association of schools around Boston.
+ProArts courses are not considered "transfer courses," but are registered and charged as courses taken at Berklee.
 For more information please refer to proarts.org.